 WHAT IS MUSEUM 2050?

-Museum 2050 was founded with a distinct goal in mind of being not only a platform for investigating key issues about the future of cultural institutions in China from a local perspective but also on being a resource for young people from all over China as well as providing a place to converse, share ideas and create a vibrant museum community.
+China-based platform Museum 2050 was initiated in 2017 to consider the cultural and social impacts the exponential museum growth in the region will have by mid-century and how this growth will affect audiences and ideas about existing museum frameworks.
+Additionally, the platform has a distinct focus on being a resource for young people from all over China, many of whom largely work and inhabit these institutions, as well as providing a place to converse, share ideas and create a vibrant museum community.
 With a focus on the date 2050, the platform hopes to evolve into a lasting forum in which the questions raised can be further explored over the coming years.

 S. ALICE MONG

 Executive Director of Asia Society Hong Kong Center